-Facility Financial Covenant Description Target Value Reported Value (1) Wells Fargo facility Minimum shareholders' equity (inclusive of affiliates) Net assets shall not be less than \$510 million plus 50% of the aggregate net proceeds of all sales of equity interests after February 25, 2011 \$876 million \$1,369 million Minimum shareholders' equity (exclusive of Pudin affiliates) Net ass \$250 million \$1,037 million Asset coverage ratio Asset coverage ratio shall not be less than 2.00:1 2.00:1 3.95:1 ING facility Minimum shareholders' equity Net assets shall not be less than the greater of (a) 40% of total assets; and (b) \$825 million plus 50% of the aggregate net proceeds of all sales of equity interests after August 6, 2013 \$913 million \$1,369 million Asset coverage ratio Asset coverage ratio shall not be less than 2.10:1 2.10:1 3.95:1 Interest coverage ratio Interest coverage ratio shall not be less than 2.50.1 2.50:1 4.68:1
+Facility Financial Covenant Description Target Value Reported Value (1) Wells Fargo facility Minimum shareholders' equity (inclusive of affiliates) Net assets shall not be less than \$510 million plus 50% of the aggregate net proceeds of all sales of equity interests after February 25, 2011 \$876 million \$1,369 million Minimum shareholders' equity (exclusive of affiliates) Net assets exclusive of affiliates other than Funding shall not be less than \$250 million \$250 million \$1,037 million Asset coverage ratio Asset coverage ratio shall not be less than 2.00:1 2.00:1 3.95:1 ING facility Minimum shareholders' equity Net assets shall not be less than the greater of (a) 40% of total assets; and (b) \$825 million plus 50% of the aggregate net proceeds of all sales of equity interests after August 6, 2013 \$913 million \$1,369 million Asset coverage ratio Asset coverage ratio shall not be less than 2.10:1 2.10:1 3.95:1 Interest coverage ratio Interest coverage ratio shall not be less than 2.50.1 2.50:1 4.68:1

 (1) As contractually required, we report financial covenants based on the last filed quarterly or annual report, in this case our Form 10-K for the year ended September 30, 2013.
-We were also in compliance with all financial covenants under these credit facilities based on the financial information contained in this Form 10-Q for the quarter ended December 31, 2013.
+We were also in compliance with all financial covenants under these credit facilities based on the financial information contained in our Form 10-Q for the quarter ended December 31, 2013.